 How Abstract API Handles Phone Number Validation in jQuery

-Abstract API addresses the core weaknesses of traditional validation methods through a real-time, data-driven lookup that replaces fragile pattern matches.
+Abstract API addresses the core weaknesses of traditional methods because it off-loads validation complexity to a curated data lookup.

-• Traditional methods only match string formats.
-They cannot confirm if a number exists, if it is reachable, its line type, or its carrier.
+- Traditional methods that rely on regex patterns only match string formats.
+They cannot confirm if a number is real, reachable, or determine its line type or carrier.

 How to Bring Abstract API to Your Dev Environment